bailey-lab/coatswga/README.md

 > `existing_primers` is meant to be used as a hole-filling option.
 If there is already a primer set in use that does poorly on a couple smaller areas, those sequences can be passed in with the primer set specified at this option and the program with ensure any new primers given will not form dimers with any primers in the set

 ## Resources
-swga3 uses the following modules:
+COATswga uses the following modules:
 * `KMC3`.
 K-mer counting and filtering. https://github.com/refresh-bio/KMC
 * `bedtools`.
 Interval arithmetic. https://bedtools.readthedocs.io/en/latest/